adaxasd/adaxasd.github.io/_posts/2017-08-30-the-european-system-and-its-faults.markdown

 treaty, not much has changed: The most important meetings, those concerning "general matters" and "foreign matters" are still held non-publicly.

-But worst of all of them is European Commission.
+But worst of all of them is the European Commission.
 It is also not voted for, instead it is appointed by the governments of the EU.
 The populus has no say in who gets to represent "them" in the Commission.
 Even the European Parliament, which is voted for by the people, cannot appoint people to be in the European Commission, they can only accept or deny the entry of people appointed by the governments.
 Worst of all, the European Commission has the right of initiative in the legislative procedure in the European Union, meaning that it,